roblaing/erlang_mooc/doc/README.md

 <h2>Exceptions</h2>

 Usually, errors are handled by sending either <code>{ok, Value}</code> or <code>{error, Reason}</code> messages.

+When something unforeseen happens, a system <em>raises and exception</em>, commonly known as crashing.

 Only use these to exit deeply nested recursion as in parsers.